 Retirement Is Not an All-or-Nothing Proposition

 You don’t have to retire all at once.
 You can continue to work part-time or in a consulting capacity and still have time for leisure activities.
 This also allows you to gradually transition your portfolio from a higher risk/reward posture to a more conservative one.
 So, as you approach retirement, re-evaluate your investment portfolio and ensure it is aligned with your new goals.
-Also, consider other alternative investments to provide both stability and growth potential.
+Also, consider other good alternative investments to provide both stability and growth potential.

 Seek Professional Help